 Add tables to the Data Repository

-Here we need to select the tables that will be added to this repository.
-After selecting the desired tables click on next.
+Here we need to select the tables to add to the repository.
+After selecting the desired tables, click on next.

-- Generate the indexes in the language files of the table fields - On this option the field labels are replaced with he indexes that can be edited in one place when accessing Locales > Application Language.
+- Generate the indexes in the language files of the table fields - On this option, you replace the field labels with the indexes that can be edited in one place when accessing Locales > Application Language.

 An example of an index created by the Data Dictionary:

-- Overwriting the indexes in the language files - On this option, the existing indexes will be overwritten with new data based on the database.
+- Overwriting the indexes in the language files - On this option, you replace the existing indexes with new data based on the database.

-The tables that were not added can be viewed when accessing the Dictionary tables, the process of including these tables to the repository of data is the same.
+The tables that not added can be viewed when accessing the Dictionary tables; the process of including these tables to the repository of data is the same.

 When doing a modification to the structure of the database tables, the same should be updated using the option SYNCHRONIZE DICTIONARY.